-During PY 2021, the City undertook several activities aimed at assisting poverty level families such as providing funding for the Watertown City School District Food For Families (Backpack) Program, the Target Area Smoke Detector Program and funding for the implementation of the Points North Housing Coalition's Point-In-Time Outreach and Education Initiative as described above.
-In addition, the City prepared bid specifications for several infrastructure projects including the Grant Street Sidewalk Project, the Thompson Park ADA Accessible Ramp Construction Project, the North Hamilton Basketball Court Improvement Project, and the Seward Street Reconstruction Design Project.
-In an effort to encourage and provide employment and training opportunities for very-low income residents, the specifications and bid documents for all of these projects included the Section 3 Clause required by HUD.
-The documents state that the project is considered a Section 3 covered contract and that the contractor must comply with Section 3 of the Housing and Urban Development Act of 1968, as amended.
-While the City includes the Section 3 clause in our contracts, finding Section 3 certified contractors can be challenging in our area.
-There are currently no Section 3 certified contractors in Jefferson County and only four in a four-county region surrounding Watertown that includes Jefferson, Lewis, St. Lawrence and Oswego Counties.
+During PY 2022, the City undertook several activities aimed at assisting poverty level families such as providing funding for the implementation of the Points North Housing Coalition's Point-In-Time Outreach and Education Initiative as described above.
+In addition, the City prepared bid specifications for several infrastructure projects including the Franklin Street ADA Ramp Project, the North Hamilton Basketball Court Improvement Project, and the Seward Street Reconstruction Design Project.
+In an effort to encourage and provide employment and training opportunities for very-low income residents, the specifications and bid documents for the Seward Street Reconstruction Project included the City's Section 3 Plan as required by HUD.
+The documents state that the project is considered a Section 3 covered contract and that the contractor must comply with Section 3 of the Housing and Urban Development Act of 1968, as amended. region surrounding Watertown that includes Jefferson, Lewis, St. Lawrence and Oswego Counties.